Chend444/CI-tasks-dashboard-api/README.md

 Feel free to explore and integrate these endpoints into your application or use them in conjunction with other services.

+## Composer Installation

+Before running the API, ensure that you have Composer installed.
+If not, you can download and install it from [Composer's official website](https://getcomposer.org/download/).

+To install the necessary dependencies, navigate to the project's root directory in your terminal and execute:

+    composer install

 ## Documentation

 For detailed information on request and response formats, refer to the API documentation.